Bosra

 Where to Stay

-• Al-Sham Guesthouse: A charming guesthouse with a traditional ambiance, perfect for those seeking a more authentic experience.
+• Al-Sham Guesthouse: Provides a traditional ambiance for a more authentic experience.

 Posted by